cTraymany/contacts-backend/README.md

 ## Getting Started
 ### Prerequisites
-This app is run with React-Redux and Javascript.
+This app is run with Ruby and Javascript.
 Please have both libraries installed before beginning.

 Fork and clone the backend and frontend repositories (linked below) onto your terminal.